gregory-ledenev/EasyRoutingClusterSample/README.md

-# Sample Clustering Application Using EasyRouting for Vert.x
+# Sample Clustered Application Using EasyRouting for Vert.x

 Building clustered applications and microservices can seem daunting.
 Typically, it requires deep knowledge, heavy configuration, and quite a bit of boilerplate code.
 However, with [EasyRouting](https://github.com/gregory-ledenev/vert.x-easyrouting) for Vert.x, you can get started with minimal setup and a very short learning curve.